Marock: Critical reception

 The film received 3 stars out of 4 from the critic Alain Spira in Paris Match: "Marrakchi depicts, in an original way, the young jet set of her country. [...]
 Hypocritical religion, arranged marriages, the Judeo-Arab rivalry, nothing is spared.
 But Marock is also a great cry of love for her country with its generous spirit and matchless style for living."

+Marock was nominated for "Best Film" at the Sydney Film Festival and for the Contemporary World Cinema Award at the Toronto International Film Festival.
+It won the Coup de Cœur Audience Award at the Sarlat International Cinema Festival.